alexpages/ebanking-api/README.md

 -
 ***
 ### About
-This project is intended to be a resolution proposal for Synpulse8 Junior Java Backend vacancy in Hong Kong.
+This project is a resolution proposal for Synpulse8 Junior Java Backend vacancy in Hong Kong.
 The project complies with the following aspects:
 - [x] Spring Boot
 - [x] Spring Security with JWT authentication
 - [x] PostgreSQL for saving Users and Accounts